embodied-computation-group/systole/source/index.rst

 ================

 **Systole** is an open-source Python package implementing simple tools for working with cardiac signals for psychophysiology research.
 In particular, the package provides tools to pre-process, visualize, and analyze cardiac data.
-This includes tools for data epoching, artefact detection, artefact correction, evoked heart-rate analyses, heart-rate variability analyses, circular statistical approaches to analysing cardiac cycles, and synchronising stimulus presentation with different cardiac phases via the psychopy.
+This includes tools for data epoching, artefact detection, artefact correction, evoked heart rate analyses, heart rate variability analyses, circular statistical approaches to analysing cardiac cycles, and synchronising stimulus presentation with different cardiac phases via Psychopy.

 Systole documentation
 =====================